Sreraj/CODSOFT/README.md

-Here’s a short and effective README section for your GitHub project:

 🛡️ Credit Card Fraud Detection

 This project, completed as part of my Machine Learning Internship at Codsoft, focuses on detecting fraudulent credit card transactions using machine learning techniques.